Code-Institute-Submissions/MP3-1/README.md

 For administrator who is logged in there are the same options as for a logged in user.
 Additionally, there is an Admin options button available.
 It contains two links:
-- Coin types
+- Coin Types
-- Add new type
+- Add new Type

 ![](md_data/features/navbar_admin.png)